SaschaWillems/Vulkan/BUILD.md

 ## <img src="./images/androidlogo.png" alt="" height="32px"> [Android](android/)

-Building on Android is done using the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) and requires a device that supports Vulkan.
-Please see the [Android readme](./android/README.md) on how to build and deploy the examples.
+Building on Android is done using [Android Studio](https://developer.android.com/studio/) (Google's own and free Android IDE) and requires a device that supports Vulkan.
+Please see the [Android readme](./android/README.md) for details on how to build and run the samples.

 ## <img src="./images/applelogo.png" alt="" height="32px"> [iOS and macOS](xcode/)